timurista/functionalProgrammingScala/documentation/ProgrammingElements.md

 ## Square Root using Newton's approximation

 A recursive approach with scala.
-Here you have to declare the return type to break the cycle.
+Here you have to declare the return type to break the cycle of analysis of the return value of the right hand method.

 ```javascript
 def sqrtIter(guess: Double, x: Double): Double =